This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Soak in the Radium Hot Springs

 Okay, obviously you need to start off by checking out the namesake of this town!
-Radium Hot Springs is just 3 kilometers (1.8 miles) from downtown and are nestled right into the mountainous surroundings.
+The Radium Hot Springs are just 3 kilometers (1.8 miles) from downtown and are nestled right into the mountainous surroundings.

-The Springs are man-made pools fed by natural spring waters, and provide a place to relax and unwind.
-You can jump right into the cool pool to take a swim, or just relax and warm up in the hot pool.
+The springs are man-made pools fed by natural spring water, and are the perfect place to relax and unwind.
+You can jump right into the cool pool to go for a swim, or just relax and warm up in the hot pool.

 2. Check out the Kootenay Valley Viewpoint

-Stunning views are par-for-the-course in this corner of BC, but sometimes you just need to get a different vantage point to really enjoy it.
+Stunning views are par-for-the-course in this pretty corner of BC, but sometimes you just need to get a different vantage point to really enjoy it to the fullest.

-If you are looking for a photo-op or romantic sunset view, take a drive up the BC-93 northeast for about 15 minutes.
-You can pull over at the Kootenay Valley Viewpoint to take in the sweeping, panoramic views of the Mitchell and Vermillion mountain ranges.
+For the perfect photo-op or romantic sunset view, take a drive up the BC-93 northeast for about 15 minutes out of town, soaking in the beautiful scenery along the way.
+You can then pull over at the Kootenay Valley Viewpoint to enjoy sweeping, panoramic views of the Mitchell and Vermillion mountain ranges.

 3. Go hiking

-Old Coach Trail is a very popular 9-kilometer (5.6-mile) long trail (one-way) with amazing views of the Columbia River.
-It’s easy and accessible for any level of hiker.
-Back in the 1920s, this historic route was traveled by Ford Model Ts, and there are signs along the way to help educate hikers about this fascinating history.
+One of our personal favorite trails has to be the Old Coach Trail, which is about 9 kilometers (5.6 miles) long trail (one-way) and has amazing views of the Columbia River.
+It’s also pretty easy to walk and is accessible for any level of hiker.
+Funny enough, back in the 1920s this historic route was traveled by Ford Model Ts, and there are signs along the way teaching you all about this!

-You can start the trail near the Visitor Information Centre, at the southern edge of Radium Hot Springs village, and there are signs along the way to direct you.
+You can start the trail near the Visitor Information Centre at the southern edge of Radium Hot Springs village, and there are also signs along the way to direct you.

-If you’re looking for a real challenge and have a day to spend, check out the Kindersley Pass and Sinclair Creek Loop.
-This hike is 20 kilometers (12.4 miles) with over 1300-meter elevation gain.
+Looking for something a little more challenging?
+Well, if you’ve got a day to spend, then we’d suggest checking out the Kindersley Pass and Sinclair Creek Loop.
+This hike is definitely on the harder side, at around 18 kilometers (11.1 miles) with over 1,300-meter (4,265 ft) elevation gain.
 This is not for the faint of heart, but you will be rewarded with stunning views!

 4. Golf

-There is no shortage of golfing options in the Columbia Valley!
-This region is so popular for golfing that it actually has a name, the “Columbia Valley Golf Trail,” a series of eight golf courses between Radium Hot Springs and the town of Fairmont Hot Springs.
-They range from small, local courses to world-class options, all within a 40-minute drive.
+There’s no shortage of golfing options in the Columbia Valley!
+In fact, this region is so popular for golfing that it actually its own circuit, AKA the “Columbia Valley Golf Trail,” a series of eight golf courses between Radium Hot Springs and the town of Fairmont Hot Springs.
+They range from small, local courses to world-class greens, all within a 40-minute drive of each other.

-The Radium Golf Group operates both the Springs Course and the Radium Course, both located just outside the town center, and offering up gorgeous views of the area.
+The Radium Golf Group operates both the Springs Course and the Radium Course, which are both located just outside the town center and offer up gorgeous views of the area.
+Whether you’re a part-time golfer or a pro, it’s worth heading out to the greens for the scenery alone!

-Other options include Edgewater Hilltop (famous for their post-golf homemade pie!), Eagle Ranch Resort (award-winning, 18-hole course), or Copper Point (natural, lay-of-the-land route).
+Other nearby options we’ve heard great things about include Edgewater Hilltop (famous for their post-golf homemade pie!), Eagle Ranch Resort (award-winning, 18-hole course), or Copper Point (natural, lay-of-the-land route).

-Honestly, close your eyes and pick a course – you’ll have a great time enjoying one of Radium’s best summer activities!
+Honestly, all you really need to do is close your eyes and pick a course – you’ll have a great time enjoying one of Radium’s best summer activities!

-Related read: Avid golfers will also love Kimberley.
+Related read: If you’re planning a roadtrip and are huge fans of golf, you’ll want to head over to Kimberley.
 Golfing is easily one of the best things to do in Kimberley, BC!

 5. Satisfy your sweet tooth at Old Tyme Candy Shoppe

-I have a massive sweet tooth, and can’t resist a good old-fashioned candy store!
-The Old Tyme Candy Shoppe in Radium Hot Springs is like stepping back in time.
-You can find all of your nostalgic childhood favorites, in addition to hard-to-find candies from around the world, including licorice, taffy, chocolates, and everything in between.
+I have a massive sweet tooth, and can’t resist stepping inside a good old-fashioned candy store every so often.
+The name might give it away, but the Old Tyme Candy Shoppe in Radium Hot Springs is just like stepping back in time!
+You can find all of your nostalgic childhood favorites here, as well as hard-to-find candies from around the world, including licorice, taffy, chocolates, and everything in between.

-Located conveniently in downtown Radium, this gem is easily accessible when out for a walk around town.
+Located conveniently in downtown Radium, this gem is easy to find on Main Street, so whenever you’re out for a walk around town, be sure to stop by.

 6. Go whitewater rafting

 Nothing gets your adrenaline running quite like a trip down a river full of rushing rapids.
-This is a unique way to see the beauty of the region, covering a large section of remote wilderness, and stunning views such as Pedley Falls.
+It’s also such a unique way to enjoy the unspoiled beauty of the region – just keep an eye on where you’re heading!

 7. Hit the slopes at Panorama Ski Resort

-Panorama is conveniently located in a ski-in/ski-out village, making it easy to hit the slopes.
-You can actually book somewhere to stay right in the village so the ski hill is literally right on your doorstep.
+Panorama is also conveniently located in a ski-in/ski-out village, making it a breeze to hit the slopes.
+You can actually book somewhere to stay right in the village, so the ski hill is literally right on your doorstep.

-There are tons of options for ski and snowboard lessons, so is a great option for beginners as well.
-Other activities include Nordic skiing, snowshoeing, snowmobiling, and tubing.
+There are also tons of options for ski and snowboard lessons, so this resort is also a great option for beginners too.
+If you fancy trying something else, then other popular activities include Nordic skiing, snowshoeing, snowmobiling, and tubing!

 8. Explore Kootenay National Park

 Radium is the gateway to the stunning Kootenay National Park.
-Seriously, you will not be able to put your camera away during this visit.
+Seriously, you will not be able to put your camera away while you’re here!

-As part of Parks Canada, there is a fee to enter Kootenay National Park.
-It’s either $10 for the day, or you can purchase a Discovery Pass for just under $70, giving you access to all national parks for a years’ time.
+Important Note: As part of Parks Canada, there is a fee to enter Kootenay National Park.
+It’s either $10.50 CAD for the day, or you can purchase a Discovery Pass for just under $70 CAD, giving you access to over 80 destinations in Canada for a years’ time.
 We promise – it’s totally worth it for a day in this gorgeous place!

 9. Visit Lower Bugaboo Falls

 If you’re looking to get outside, but keep it chill, make sure to add Lower Bugaboo Falls to your list of things to do in Radium.
-It is just about a 35-minute drive from Radium Hot Springs, making it perfect for a short afternoon getaway.
+It’s just about a 35-minute drive from Radium Hot Springs, making it perfect for a short afternoon getaway in nature.

 10. Relax at Olive Lake

-All this hiking probably has you itching for some R&R. If you need a day to just relax, check out Olive Lake.
-Located just 15 kilometers (9.3 miles) east of Radium, it’s quick to get to.
+All this hiking probably has you itching for some R&R!
+If you need a day to just kick back and relax, check out Olive Lake, which is just 15 kilometers (9.3 miles) east of Radium along the Kootenay National Park.

-Olive Lake is picturesque, with crystal-clear water.
-It’s the perfect place for a peaceful afternoon to read a book, or enjoy a picnic lunch at the picnic tables around the lake.
+This amazing lake has some of the clearest water we’ve seen in around, perfect for a photo op and to simply admire the beautiful natural landscape.
+It really is the perfect place for a peaceful afternoon to read a book, or to enjoy a picnic lunch at the picnic tables around the lake.

 11. Explore Sinclair Canyon

-Starting right in Radium town, the Sinclair Creek Trail System has a variety of trails.
-They follow Sinclair Creek, offering some easy and enjoyable walks right next to the rushing river.
+Starting right in Radium town, the Sinclair Creek Trail System is made up of a huge variety of individual trails that follow the scenic Sinclair Creek.
+The good news is these trails are also pretty easy and enjoyable walks right next to the rushing river, perfect for bringing the family out to stretch their legs.

 Related Read: If you love to hike, consider visiting nearby Fernie.
 Even in the winter, there’s plenty to do in Fernie including beautiful trails to explore.